 - Increase the strength and stability of the muscles surrounding their joints

 Types of Exercise for Arthritic Horses

 Give your horse longer warm up and cool down periods during each workout.
 In-hand walking or gently lunging them before you mount up is also recommended to allow their muscles and joints to slowly warm up.

 After your horse is warmed up, they may also benefit from some leg stretching exercises.
 Be careful not to over-extend their limbs and make sure the soft tissues are adequately warmed up before starting stretches.

 If your horse is coming back into work after an extended period, such as post-surgery, keep your workouts short initially and increase the length and intensity over time.
 In-hand walking, or lunging may be ideal for their first few sessions.

 Footing and Terrain

 Soft footing and flat terrain are recommended when working an arthritic horse.
-Avoid excessive hill work and hard jarring surfaces, such as roads, to minimise strain on your horse’s joints and soft tissues.
+Avoid excessive hill work and hard jarring surfaces, such as roads, to minimize strain on your horse’s joints and soft tissues.

 Small circles, sharp turns, and abrupt stops and starts cause stress on your horse’s joints.
-Instead, opt for exercises that utilise larger circles and gentle transitions to work their body and mind.
+Instead, opt for exercises that utilize larger circles and gentle transitions to work their body and mind.